1: Many people develop sepsis – Raising awareness of sepsis can save lives

 - S shivering uncontrollably

-Public health campaigns and additional training for health care professionals are having a positive impact on detecting the signs of sepsis and enabling those who need urgent care to access it quickly.
+Public health campaigns, such as the video below and additional training for health care professionals are having a positive impact on detecting the signs of sepsis and enabling those who need urgent care to access it quickly.

-These may be both physical and psychological, such as tiredness and difficulty concentrating.
+These may be both physical and psychological, such as a poor appetite, tiredness and difficulty concentrating or sleeping.
 Friends, relatives and carers may also have worries.
-Some people may have life-changing physical after-effects, such as Stella
+Some people may have life-changing physical after-effects, such as Stella whose story is shown in the video

 There are resources and organisations that offer support for those who have experienced sepsis.